Home > Desserts > Chocolate Profiteroles

 • Preheat a fan forced oven to 180C / 355F (200C/400F for no fan).
 Line two half sheet baking trays with baking paper or (for best results) silicone baking mats.
 If using baking paper stick some of the choux pastry under the baking paper to help it stick to the baking tray.

-• Add the water, butter, and sugar to a large saucepan.
+• Heat butter in water – Add the water, butter, and sugar to a large saucepan.
 Place on medium heat and stir until the butter has melted and it begins bubbling around the sides.

-• Once bubbles appear, turn off the heat and add the flour.
+• Add flour – Once bubbles appear, turn off the heat and add the flour.
 Stir immediately using a wooden spoon until a dough forms.

-• Turn the heat back on medium high and mix continuously for 2-3 minutes.
+• Cook dough – Turn the heat back on medium high and mix continuously for 2-3 minutes.
 If using a stainless steal pan youโ€™ll notice a film of dough forming on the bottom.
 This wonโ€™t happen with a non-stick pan.

-• Add the filling to a piping bag fitted with a large round tip and pipe 2 tbsp blobs onto lined baking trays.
+• Pipe dough – Add the filling to a piping bag fitted with a large round tip and pipe 2 tbsp blobs onto lined baking trays.
 Youโ€™ll get 18 blobs on each tray.
 These will puff up and spread into decent sized profiteroles.

-• Dip your finger into some water and dab the pointy end of the choux pastry to smoothen it out.
+• Smoothen out profiteroles – Dip your finger into some water and dab the pointy end of the choux pastry to smoothen it out.
 This will help them rise properly and not burn.

-• Dust the tops with powdered sugar (this helps them keep their shape and slightly sweetens them).
+• Dust with sugar – Dust the tops with powdered sugar (this helps them keep their shape and slightly sweetens them).

 Chocolate Sauce (Microwave Method)

-• Add all the ingredients to a large, microwave-safe bowl and microwave on high, for 20 seconds at a time, mixing well between each interval until smooth.
-Allow to cool slightly before pouring on top of some desserts.
+• Add the dark chocolate, butter, brown sugar and heavy cream to a large, microwave-safe bowl and microwave on high, for 20 seconds at a time, mixing well between each interval until smooth.
+Allow to cool slightly, about 10 minutes, before pouring on top of some desserts.
 Goes nicely on top of ice-cream when it’s warm.

 Chocolate Sauce (Double Boiler Method)

-• To make the chocolate sauce over a double boiler, simply add the ingredients to a large heatproof bowl.
+• To make the chocolate sauce over a double boiler, simply add the dark chocolate, butter, brown sugar and heavy cream to a large heatproof bowl.
 Place the bowl on top of a pot of gently simmering water making the sure the bottom of the bowl is not touching the water.
 Stir until melted.
 Take off the heat and allow to cool completely.

 Letโ€™s Put Them together!